awsdocs/aws-iot-sitewise-user-guide/doc_source/define-iot-events-alarm-cli.md

    aws iotsitewise describe-asset-model --asset-model-id asset-model-id
    ```

    The operation returns a response that contains the asset model's details\.
 Note the ID of each property that the alarm uses\.
-You use these IDs when you create the AWS IoT Events alarm detector model in the next step\.
+You use these IDs when you create the AWS IoT Events alarm model in the next step\.

-1. Create the alarm detector model in AWS IoT Events\.
+1. Create the alarm model in AWS IoT Events\.
 Do the following:

-   1. Create a file called `alarm-detector-model-payload.json`\.
+   1. Create a file called `alarm-model-payload.json`\.

    1. Copy the following JSON object into the file\.

    1. Enter a name \(`alarmModelName`\), description \(`alarmModelDescription`\), and severity \(`severity`\) for your alarm\.
 For severity, specify an integer that reflects your company's severity levels\.
 **Important**
-The alarm detector model must have the same name as the alarm composite model that you defined on your asset model earlier\.
+The alarm model must have the same name as the alarm composite model that you defined on your asset model earlier\.
-Alarm detector model names can contain only alphanumeric characters\.
+Alarm model names can contain only alphanumeric characters\.

       ```
       {